 Many smaller organizations like to have a directory of all the people in the database.
-The Directory feature allows this and much, much more.
+This feature allows this and much, much more.

-Out of the box, the directory is configured to display a simple search screen.
-However, you can change the "Show All People" block setting to show the first 1,500 people in the database if you prefer.
+Out of the box, the directory is configured to display a simple search screen, but you can change the block settings to show the first 1500 people in the database if you prefer, as shown in the screen shot above.
 That's not all this block can do though.
 Let's check out all the features found under the block settings.